AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Battery and charger is based on my previous work: https://github.com/AC8L/PSU-for-uSDX-SOTA
  Which in turn, is also based on Barb's original design: https://antrak.org.tr/blog/usdx-sdr-ssb-sota-transceiver-battery-pack/

+I am releasing PCB fabrication files and code under open source license.

 Instructions TBD